rebelwarrior/numenera/setting/ninth-world.md

 Exports: Wood, paper and food.
 Imports: Numenera (they're rare in Navarene)
 Known for: Rich wood merchants and red wood.
 Proper Nobles.
 A long-living and strict but fair queen.
 Navarene is a powerhouse wood producer.
 The Westwood is both a source of wealth, mystery and danger for the country.
-In addition to that, Navarene is a mayor agricultural exporter and probably the current bread-basket of Steadfast.
+In addition to that, Navarene is a major agricultural exporter and probably the current bread-basket of Steadfast.
 The Queen is considered fair (if a bit paranoid sometimes) so this is the kingdom where there is least likely to be undue trouble with the law.
 Corruption in government is unheard of here.
 Steadfast's main paper production also happens here.
 The Amber Monolith is located here as well.
-The reason that the rest of Steadfast makes fun of Navarene rich merchants is not because they're the richest but because the government is so stable, they are the most comfortable and worry-free.
+The reason that the rest of Steadfast makes fun of Navarene merchants is not because they're the richest but because the government is so stable, they are the most comfortable and worry-free.
 Nobles in Navarene seem to be always concerned with propriety and proper behavior.
-How the Queen regards them is of extreme importance to nobles and lately rich merchants as well.
+How the Queen regards them is of extreme importance to nobles and lately, rich merchants as well.
 Secret: The reason Navarene is a powerhouse producer is "industrial" automation using old-machines.
 Government: Stable Feudal Monarchy with Landed Gentry

-> _"Rich like a Navarene merchant."_ – old saying, meaning content, but usually used sarcastically to mean the exact opposite: someone with no money and lots of troubles.
+> _"Rich like a Navarene merchant."_ – old saying, meaning content, but often used sarcastically to mean the exact opposite: someone with no money and lots of troubles.

 #### Ghan
 {:.is-sr-only}